theunicornguild/BrewIt/02_brewing_method_list/03_javascript_2_brewing_method_item.md

 and let's add the details that we need to display for each method, the `src/Components/BrewingList/BrewMethodItem.js` file should look like this.

+//Mariam: wrong import "../../style.css" in both BrewingList and BrewMethodItem

 ```
 import React from "react";